Certificate of Sexuality and Religion (CSR)

 - Gain authority and expertise in leading discussions on issues of religion and sexuality both within faith traditions and within society more broadly

 CSR courses are taught by faculty from Pacific School of Religion and other Graduate Theological Union member schools.
 Some courses are offered by adjunct faculty selected by PSR's Center for Lesbian and Gay Studies in Religion and Ministry.

 CSR students complete 21 credit hours to be completed in an expected period of two years or maximum of four years part time study.
 Required courses include 9 hours of foundational courses, 9 hours of specialty elective courses, and 3 hours dedicated to a final project in a field of interest.
 The most CSR courses are scheduled in intensive formats during the summer and January sessions.
 Other classes are held on weekends or evenings during the regular fall and spring semesters, or are available online.
 As course offerings change each year, a list of course offerings that qualify that year for the CSR may be obtained below or from Director of the CSR program.

 Foundational courses (9 credits)

-Three credit hours in at least three of the four following foundational areas of study are required:
+Three credit hours in at least three of the four following foundational areas of study are required for letter grade: